aws-samples/aws-big-data-blog/aws-blog-firehose-lambda-elasticsearch-near-real-time-discovery-platform/README.md

-# Building near real-time discovery platform
-##with AWS Lambda, Amazon Kinesis Firehose and Elasticsearch
+# Building near real-time discovery platform<br>with AWS Lambda, Amazon Kinesis Firehose and Elasticsearch

 This is the code repository for code sample used in AWS Big data blog [Building a Near-Real-Time Discovery Platform]